 What types of positions are available?

 Many types of positions are available in health care.
 Some positions such as nurses, medical assistants, social workers, radiation therapists, physical and occupational therapists, speech language pathologists, radiologic technologists, ultrasound technologists, certified nursing assistants, surgical technologists and phlebotomists work directly with patients on a daily basis.
 Other positions such as lab technicians, pharmacists, and medical coders work behind the scenes and have less direct contact with patients.
-For a complete listing of opportunities available, please view our current job opportunities section.
+For a complete listing of opportunities available, please view our current career opportunities section.

 What type of education is required?